fraterrisus/dragonwars-crack/doc/Board Events.md

 ## Locked Chests<a name="locked">

-*Opcode:* `580a0f00 longcall(0a,000f)`
+*Opcode:* `580a0f00 longcall(0b,000f)`

 Very similar to unlocked chests above, but not exactly.
 The first word is still the return address.

-The next bit is a bitsplit against `heap[99]`, but if it's `0xff`, skip the check.
+The next byte is a bitsplit against `heap[99]`, but if it's `0xff`, skip the check.
 The bitsplit check determines if the chest has been opened (1) or is still locked (0).

-If the chest is locked, the following bit is the lock's difficulty level.
+If the chest is locked, the following byte is the lock's difficulty level.
 (If it's `0xff`, nevermind, the chest is actually unlocked.)
-If your *Lockpick* skill is less than the difficulty level, you can't open it.
-If it's equal, you have a 50% chance of opening the lock.
-That goes up to 60%, 70%, 75%, 80%, 85%, 90%, and 95% if your skill level is higher than the lock's difficulty.
-It tops out at 95%, so there's always a chance you might fail, but trying again is free.
-When (if) you unlock the chest, it sets the heap flag to mark the chest "opened" and sets the lock's difficulty level to 0.
+If your *Lockpick* skill is greater than the difficulty level, you open the chest immediately.
+If it's equal, you have a 95% chance, and if it's lower, you have a decreasing chance depending on how much lower: 90%, 85%, 80%, 75%, 70%, 60%, and 50% if your skill is 7 or more ranks below the difficulty level.
+In practice, the worst lock has difficulty 5.

+When you unlock the chest, it sets the heap flag to mark the chest "opened" and sets the lock's difficulty level to 0.

 If the chest has been opened but the difficulty level is greater than zero, the chest is invisible to you.